N0ury/ImapNote2/README.md

 - even if not recommended, untrusted certificates can be used.
 - imap port number can be choosed.
 993 is no more the only one accepted
 - security can be plain text, SSL/TLS or STARTTLS
+- multiple accounts can be used.
+Android account manager is used
+- works offline and sync is done in the background.
+Sync interval can be different for each account

 This app is available at Google Play under the name "ImapNote2".
 But for people who don't have access to this market, it will be possible to compile source code.
 Furthermore, an apk is available in bin directory.